-- I. COLLEGE SUPERVISION EVALUATION: College faculty Clinical Supervisors confer on each student's progress as observed during clinical supervision visitations.
+- COLLEGE SUPERVISION EVALUATION: College faculty Clinical Supervisors confer on each student's progress as observed during clinical supervision visitations.
 Mid and final evaluations are completed by C.S.s and averaged to derive the College Supervisors' grade. - II.
 STUDENT CLINICAL EVALUATION: Completed by Clinical Preceptors are used to derive the point value in this category.

 For both sections I and II, 2 pts will automatically be deducted from total score for: Late evaluation or Missing/Late student signature with comments in Trajecsys, or Students' being unavailable for a scheduled visit.
-Additional points may be deducted at the IOR's discretion.

-III.
-CLINICAL HANDBOOK: A student's "Clinical Handbook" (including associated assignments) must be submitted for grading on time according to the Instructor of Record (IOR) (typically during finals week or week before) to receive full credit in this category.
-A "Skills Summary" to document clinical competencies obtained during the semester will be submitted for demonstration of reaching course objectives.
+Additional points may be deducted at the IOR's discretion. - III.
+CLINICAL ASSIGNMENTS (HANDBOOK): A student's "Clinical Handbook" (including associated clinical assignments) must be submitted for grading on time according to the Instructor of Record (IOR) (typically during finals week or week before) to receive full credit in this category.
+Students will submit a "Skills Summary" to document clinical competencies obtained during the semester for demonstration of reaching course objectives.
 Student is responsible for making up any missing competencies from the previous semester, as well as completing the required amount for the current semester objectives.

-For this section, 5 pts will automatically be deducted from total score for: Each missing or incomplete competency below course objective, or tardy or incomplete handbook, or failure to complete a recommended skills practice in time frame required.
+For this section, 5 pts will automatically be deducted from total score for: Each missing or incomplete competency below course objective, or tardy or incomplete assignment submissions, or failure to complete a recommended skills practice in time frame required.
 Handbooks and associated records must be orderly, without errors and complete or pts will be deducted at IOR's discretion.
+Penalties related to clinical attendance (logs, tardies, absences, etc.) will be deducted.
 Additional points may be deducted at the IOR's discretion.
 RADT-12B Requirement: Students are assigned to obtain a Chest Routine competency this term.
 10 points will be deducted from HB grade for failure to meet this requirement.